baywet/Overlay-Specification/src/overlay.md

           # ...
 ```

-This approach allows inversion of control as to where the Overlay updates apply to the target document itself.
+This approach inverts control: the **target document** declares where updates SHOULD apply, while the **overlay** defines reusable logic that can be shared across multiple API specifications.

+<a name="example-copy"></a>
-#### Copy example
+### Copy Examples

-Copy actions behave similarly to update actions but source the node to from the document being transformed.
-Copy actions MAY be used in sequence with update or remove actions to perform more advanced transformations like moving or renaming nodes.
+Copy actions behave similarly to `update` actions but source the node from the document being transformed.
+Copy `actions` MAY be used in sequence with `update` or `remove` actions to perform more advanced transformations like moving or renaming nodes.

+<a name="example-simple-copy"></a>
-##### Simple copy
+#### Simple Copy

-The following example demonstrates how the operations from the "items" path item are copied to the "some-items" path item.
+This example shows how to copy all operations from the `items` path item to the "some-items" path item.

-###### Source description
+#### Source description

 ```yaml
 openapi: 3.1.0